Anirudh47/Automated-Categorization-of-Computer-Science-Research-Papers-using-NLP/Ranjith_Descriptive.md

+The below table shows us the quantitative measures for the complete dataset:

 |                            |     Count     |     Mean          |     Median |     Standard Deviation |     Minimum |     Maximum |     25%   |     75%    |
 |----------------------------|---------------|-------------------|------------|------------------------|-------------|-------------|-----------|------------|
 |     Number_of_authors      |     252598    |     3.736035      |     3      |     3.210502           |     1       |     445     |     2     |     5      |